a-einstein/TextAnalyser/README.md

 * Press 'Analyse' to see result of analysis.
 * Optionally keep previous results for comparison, by deselecting 'Clear first'.
 * Optionaly sort the result on some column.
+* Optionally change the window diemensions.
+* Optionally change the ration between the 2 views.